(updated on 18/9/2021)

 The share of the cross-border component corresponds to the sum of the weights of criteria (a) and (b).
 The share of the transnational component corresponds to the weight of criterion (c).
 The share of the outermost regions’ cooperation corresponds to the weight of criterion (d).

-The maximum co-financing rates for the Investment for jobs and growth goal will be:
+The maximum co-financing rates for the Investment for jobs and growth goal is:

 The co-financing rates for outermost regions will not be higher than (proposed 80), finally 85 %.